Petrov nad Desnou: History

 The first written mention of Petrov nad Desnou is from 1354.
 From 1980 to 2009, it was part of Sobotín.
-On 1 January 2010 Petrov nad Desnou became a separate municipality.
+On 1 January 2010, Petrov nad Desnou became a separate municipality.

+Demographics

+Transport

+The I/11 road (the section from Šumperk to Ostrava) passes through the municipality.

+Petrov nad Desnou is located on the railway line Nezamyslice–Kouty nad Desnou via Olomouc.

+Sights

+There are no protected cultural monuments in the municipality.
+A landmark is the Chapel of Saint Roch.